DenisChuvilin/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    	The DOM (Document Object Model) is a tree-like platform of nodes and language neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.
 2. What is an event?
+         an event is a ‘thing’ that happens to the html element.
 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?